dj1298/ProjectMoon-Python/README.md

 There is also an option to set Pythin to look in global, but not sure this is best idea.

-Set the following values lines in .env file
+Set the following values lines in .env file.
+If this file doe snot exist, create it in the root directory.

 The git ignore file will prevent this .env file from being tracked in source control.